jbert/aoc-2024/NOTES.md

 # Python Notes

+# Day 23

+- you can use | and & operators with sets (not +)

+- generators can be fiddly :-)

 # Dqy 11

 - functools has some memoisation tools

   - didn't use them though...

 - deep recursion in python isn't a good idea
   - also no tail call optimisation

 # Day 7